AckerlyXu/heima/articles/redis-cache/cache-configure.md

 ### <a name="resource-health"></a> Resource health
 **Resource health** watches your resource and tells you if it's running as expected.

-> [AZURE.NOTE]
+> [!NOTE]
 > Resource health is currently unable to report on the health of Azure Redis Cache instances hosted in a virtual network.
-For more information, see [Do all cache features work when hosting a cache in a VNET?](/documentation/articles/cache-how-to-premium-vnet/#do-all-cache-features-work-when-hosting-a-cache-in-a-vnet)
+For more information, see [Do all cache features work when hosting a cache in a VNET?](./cache-how-to-premium-vnet.md#do-all-cache-features-work-when-hosting-a-cache-in-a-vnet)
 >
 >